matrix-org/matrix-spec-proposals/proposals/4161-crypto-terminology.md

 jargony - it is the identity which is mismatched, not the verification process.
 Just say "Bob's verified identity has changed".

-⚠️ Avoid talking about "cryptographic identity" which is very jargony.
-Just call it "identity" where possible - i.e. the non-technical dictionary definition of identity such that someone is who they claim they are, not someone else.
-The fact we confirm identity cryptographically is irrelevant to the user;
+⚠️ Where possible, avoid talking about "cryptographic identity" which is very jargony.
-cryptography should be invisible.
+In many contexts, just the word "identity" is sufficient: the dictionary definition of identity meaning that someone is who they claim they are, not someone else.
+The fact we confirm identity cryptographically is usually irrelevant to the user.

 ### Identity